Interested in making your own tempeh? You should be! Homemade tempeh is the best tempeh! This guide will teach you how to make tempeh, step by step.

 Once the beans are finished boiling, drain them into a mesh colander.
-They need to be cool and dry to the tough before proceeding with the next step.
+They need to be cool and dry to the touch before proceeding with the next step.

 Your starter may instruct you to physically dry them with a towel or hair dryer.
 I found toweling them off to be pretty ineffective, so I dry them with my hair dryer on low.
 Keep them in the colander or in a bowl when you do this (don't arrange them on a flat surface or anything like that — they'll fly everywhere!).